wtsi-hgi/bd-rhapsody/README.md

 # Release notes

+## v1.10.1 - April 14, 2022

+- Fixed issue with cell label detection on reads from TCR/BCR, when TCR/BCR libraries were combined with other library types (WTA, Targeted, AbSeq) in a single sequencing index.
+- Fixed issue with processing FASTQ files whose filenames end in fq.gz

 ## v1.10 - January 24, 2022

 BD Rhapsody™ Targeted Analysis Pipeline and BD Rhapsody™ WTA Analysis Pipeline: